THE CONFESSION OF HARVEST BIBLE CHURCH OF ARIZONA

 The Incomprehensibility of God

 The God of Scripture, the only true God, is very different from man in his being.
 Man is like God, made in his image, in only some very limited ways.
 There is no way that man can fully grasp an infinite God with his limited capacity.
 There will always be incompleteness in our understanding of God.
 Some areas of incompleteness are the Incarnation, the Trinity, the relation between predestination and responsibility, and the concept of the eternality of God, that is, the truth that God has always existed.
-Deuteronomy 29:29, 1 Samuel 15:29, John 1:1, Romans 9:10-2
+Deuteronomy 29:29, Job 38-42, John 1:1, Romans 9:10-21, 11:33

 The Trinity